Ginobilium/nac3/README.md

 # NAC3 compiler

 This repository contains:
+- nac3ast: Python abstract syntax tree definition (based on RustPython).
+- nac3parser: Python parser (based on RustPython).
 - nac3core: Core compiler library, containing type-checking and code generation.
+- nac3standalone: Standalone compiler tool (core language only).
 - nac3artiq: Integration with ARTIQ and implementation of ARTIQ-specific extensions to the core language.
-- nac3standalone: Standalone compiler tool (core language only).
+- runkernel: Simple program that runs compiled ARTIQ kernels on the host and displays RTIO operations.
+Useful for testing without hardware.

 The core compiler knows nothing about symbol resolution, host variables etc. nac3artiq and nac3standalone provide (implement) the